lucasgrocha/lucasgrocha.com/content/posts/better-code-qa-benefit-of-unit-testing.md

 #> true
 ```

 Let's forget about the `#bmi` for a brief moment so that it doesn't exist anymore.
-Now, you're entirely blind about what the calculation is.
+Now, we are entirely blind about what the calculation is.
 So, how can you prove the `#underweight?` method works?

 ## Take It Easy

-You don't need to know the math behind the BMI calculation.
-You only need to know the conditions that make the `#underweight?` respond precisely to what you want.
-If the BMI amount is `15`, the expected output is `true` since you have this condition: `x < 18.5` .
+We don't need to know the math behind the BMI calculation.
+We only need to know the conditions that make the `#underweight?` respond precisely to what we want.
+If the BMI is `15`, the expected output is `true` since you have this condition: `x < 18.5` .

 We already know this condition, so we can hard-code the BMI amount and test our method again: